Monulph/Monulph.github.io/README.md

 Why I'm building:
 I really enjoy working on a project and watching the pieces come together.
-Raidbound has been that able to itch that outlet and the project seems to be coming together.

 What is Raidbound:
-Raidbound is a Raid Command Roguelite.
-It pulls from many genre's including threat-based (Everquest) atb combat system (Chrono Trigger) with deep itemization (Binding of Isaac) and comlex mapping (Slay the Spire) all in one experience.
+Raidbound is what I am calling a Raid Command Roguelite.
+It pulls from many genre's including a threat-based (Everquest) atb combat system (Chrono Trigger) with deep itemization (Binding of Isaac) and complex mapping (Slay the Spire) all in one experience.
-Though it gets complex sometimes I've managed to get 18,000 lines of code, 14 hero types, 50+ abilities, 55 items, 20+ unique enemies, and 2 mechanic testing boss fights written into the game.
+Through testing, I've developed 18,000 lines of code, 14 hero types, 50+ abilities, 55 items, 20+ unique enemies, and 2 mechanic testing boss fights written into the game.

 My goal:
 Right now I am trying to polish Raidbound into a fun experience for myself.
 Once I have the first 2 acts into an engaging experience with long replayability I will be satisfied.